wenqili/ml5-documentation-site-dev/src/pages/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...

+version:
+  heading: Build tools using easy classification systems with tons of **pre trained models**!
+  recent: "Current version: 0.71   Last update: 24 April, 2019"
+  snippet: >
+    <div>?</div>

+model:
+  blurbs:
+    - image: /img/modelplaceholder.png
+      text: >
+        PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.
+    - image: /img/modelplaceholder.png
+      text: >
+        PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.
+    - image: /img/modelplaceholder.png
+      text: >
+        PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.
+    - image: /img/modelplaceholder.png
+      text: >
+        PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.
+  heading: Discover these awesome learning models!
+  description: >
+    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+This is an edit via identity...

 # main:
 #   heading: Discover these awesome learning models!
 #   description: >